segfaultdev/bedd/README.md

 - x86 assembly(`.asm`, `.s`): full support, NASM syntax
 - bash/sh(`.sh`): partial support, has some errors with special cases

+## How to build

+Thanks to the cupd updating system(check cupd.h), you just have to run the provided binary(./bedd) and, if the code has been modified, it will rebuild itself.
+This will only happen when it's inside this directory, and thus if you move it to /usr/bin or just outside this directory, it won't check for updates.
+In the incredibly rare case you don't trust me and my weird binaries, you can rebuild it with `gcc -Iinclude $(file . -name "*.c") -o bedd`, and for the next build you can use `./bedd` instead, as recommended.

 ## License

 This project is licensed with the nop license, check LICENSE for more details.

 ## Forks!

+(yes I do hate python and Java)

 ### Forks that remove the python + Java check(shitty forks):